Miguel Vargas Player Props: Dodgers vs. Rays

-On Friday, Miguel Vargas (batting .316 in his past 10 games) and the Los Angeles Dodgers play the Tampa Bay Rays, whose starting pitcher will be Jalen Beeks.
-First pitch is at 6:40 PM ET.
+Miguel Vargas -- hitting .297 in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Tampa Bay Rays, with Tyler Glasnow on the hill, on May 27 at 4:10 PM ET.

-In his most recent game, he racked up two hits (going 2-for-3 with a double and an RBI) against the Braves.
+In his previous game he had a hitless performance (0-for-3) against the Rays.

 Miguel Vargas Game Info & Props vs. the Rays